railsbridge-boston/cookbook/venue-coordination/README.md

 Saturday 9:00am-5:30pm

 ** 30-minute prep/setup/clean up at the beginning included <br>
-** ask if we can arrive earlier to accommodate catering arrivals
+** Ask if we can arrive earlier to accommodate catering arrivals

 ### Criteria:
 * Free, preferably